 Copyright holders such as Foxtel and Village Roadshow have publicly claimed that they intend to sue Australians for copyright violations in court in the near future.
 As we will discuss below, the fines and jail time are very serious and are definitely worth the cost of a good VPN subscription.

-4. Securing your data
+Securing your data (wherever you are located)